 Correct any inaccurate information

-If you find a mistake on your credit report, follow the instructions provided to fix the mistake.
+Credit repair to buy a house should first entail getting the authorities to fix mistakes that exist in your credit report through no fault of your own.
+So, if you find a mistake on your credit report, follow the instructions provided to fix the mistake.

 Pay bills on time

+Repairing credit to buy a house cannot be done overnight.
+It is a gradual procedure that starts with bills.
 Your payment history, or track record of paying your bills on time, is the most significant factor of your credit score.
 Commit to making on-time payments by preparing and following a realistic spending plan and setting up bill payments systems that work for you.

 Minimize outstanding debt